JonathanC13/Exercise-Routines/server/test-cases.md

 *Prerequisites*:
     1. Successful login that returned a valid JWT.

-- Text X: Current user has 0 routines and GET requested.
+- Text 1: Current user has 0 routines and GET requested.
+    *Description*:
+        Request GET to the route /routines to get all the logged in user's routines, but since there are none, the response is an empty array.

     *Prerequisites*:
         1. 0 routines created by the current user.